 - 4 ounces fresh lump crabmeat

 - In a small bowl, combine the chili paste and mint.
-Gently stir in the crab, making sure to keep the big lumps intact.
+Gently stir in the crab, keeping the big lumps intact.

-- Pour the soup into small glasses or cups.
-Garnish with crab mixture and serve immediately.
+- Pour the soup into small bowls or cups.
+Garnish with the crab mixture and serve immediately.